GodwinDA/-Executing-Your-First-Transaction-on-VeChain/Executing-Your-First-Transaction-on-VeChain.md

 Click the **explorer link** to see your transaction on the blockchain!.

-Here’s a polished, beginner-friendly version of your **checking final balance** section in narrative style:

----

 ### Step 6: Checking Your Final Balance

 After sending your first transaction, it’s important to **verify that your balance updated correctly**.
 Let’s check that 10 VET was sent from your wallet.